Last Updated on May 26, 2024

 After the deck stain stripper was applied, we watched and waited.
 Since it was August, we anticipated it drying out.
 So we misted every 10 minutes with the lowest setting on our pressure washer to keep moist.

-After watching and waiting about 45 minutes, the old stain was lifting from the floorboards.
+After watching and waiting for about 45 minutes (with power washer misting), the old stain was lifting from the floorboards.
 I’d call it “frothy”.

-Then we scrubbed the deck using the long-handed nylon brush, and pressure-washed in direction of grain.
+Then we scrubbed the whole deck using the long-handed nylon brush, and pressure-washed in direction of grain.

-Here’s a few additional tips for restoring an old deck with Behr’s deck stain stripper:
+Here’s a few additional tips for restoring older decks with Behr’s stain stripper:

-• Shady and cooler weather: Behr recommends applying their deck stain stripper when shady and cooler than 90 degree.
+- Shady and cooler weather: For best results, Behr recommends applying their deck stain stripper when shady and cooler than 90 degree.
 Otherwise the stripper will dry out faster than you’d like.
 Unfortunately we had to do this project in sunny, humid August, so we dealt with dry-out.

-• Landscaping: If you have plants around the deck, be sure to mist then and cover with plastic sheeting or a tarp.
+- Landscaping: If you have plants around the deck, be sure to mist then and cover with plastic sheeting or a tarp.
 Otherwise, they might die.
-And then you have a new home improvement project to add to your to-do list…
+And then you have yet another home improvement project on your to-do list…

 Tip #5: You WILL Use More Stripper than Estimated

-Behr estimates that one container of their deck stain stripper provides 50-150 ft of coverage.
-Based on the size of our deck, we estimated needing 2 containers.
+Behr estimates that one container of their deck stain stripper provides 50-150 square feet of coverage.
+Based on the size of our deck surface, we estimated needing 2 containers.

 It took 4-5 containers of deck stripper.
 Why?
 Two reasons.

 Save yourself an extra trip to Home Depot for more stripper.
-Buy double the amount of whatever you estimate.
+The best way is to buy double the amount of whatever you estimate.
 You will probably use it.
+(Or return unopened containers with receipt).

 While we were off on the amount of Behr Wood Stain & Finish Stripper we needed, our estimate on the Behr All-in-Wood Cleaner was more accurate.